-In the past few decades there has been an increase in annual average rainfall over the UK, particularly over Scotland for which the most recent decade (2008–2017) has been on average 11% wetter than 1961–1990 and 4% wetter than 1981-2010.
+In the past few decades there has been an increase in annual average rainfall over the UK, particularly over Scotland for which the most recent decade (2008–2017) has been on average 11 per cent wetter than 1961–1990 and 4 per cent wetter than 1981 to 2010.
 However, natural variations are also seen in the longer observational record.
 The observations made in the future will be dependent on both long-term climate trends and natural variability.

 Overall the probabilistic projections in UKCP18 show ranges that have a large overlap with those from UKCP09, but with some notable differences in the tails of the projected distributions.
 Over land the projected general trends of climate changes in the 21st century are similar to UKCP09, with a move towards warmer, wetter winters and hotter, drier summers.
 However, natural variations mean that some cold winters, some dry winters, some cool summers and some wet summers will still occur and users may need to factor this into decision-making.

-In UKCP18, the probabilistic projections provide local low, central and high changes across the UK, corresponding to 10%, 50% and 90% probability levels.
-These local values can be averaged over the UK to give a range of average warming between the 10% and 90% probability levels.
+In UKCP18, the probabilistic projections provide local low, central and high changes across the UK, corresponding to 10 per cent, 50 per cent and 90 per cent probability levels.
+These local values can be averaged over the UK to give a range of average warming between the 10 per cent and 90 per cent probability levels.
 By 2070, in the high emission scenario, this range amounts to 0.7°C to 4.2°C in winter, and 0.9°C to 5.4°C, in summer.
-For precipitation, corresponding ranges of UK average changes are -1% to +35% for winter, and -47% to +2% for summer, where positive values indicate more precipitation and negative values indicate reduced precipitation.
+For precipitation, corresponding ranges of UK average changes are -1 per cent to +35 per cent for winter, and -47 per cent to +2 per cent for summer, where positive values indicate more precipitation and negative values indicate reduced precipitation.

 Hot summers are expected to become more common.
-In the recent past (1981-2000) the probability of seeing a summer as hot as 2018 was low (<10%).
-The probability has already increased due to climate change and is now estimated to be between 10-25%.
-With future warming, hot summers by mid-century could become even more common (with probabilities of the order of 50% depending on the emissions scenario followed).
+In the recent past (1981-2000) the probability of seeing a summer as hot as 2018 was low (<10 per cent).
+The probability has already increased due to climate change and is now estimated to be between 10-25 per cent.
+With future warming, hot summers by mid-century could become even more common (with probabilities of the order of 50 per cent depending on the emissions scenario followed).

 Additionally, UKCP18 simulates sub-seasonal and sub-monthly extremes of climate and their changes, such as daily extreme temperature and rainfall.
 There is also the potential for future changes in the time spent experiencing different types of weather regimes.
 These can be examined using the new global and regional projections.